akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Simulation_setup_and_run.md

 ```shell
 $ qsub -pe impi_tight_fu <num-of-cores> -V q_run.sh
 ```
+-->

-- Check that the simulation is running with the **qstat** or **qstat -f** commands.
-If it is running, go to one of the output files and use the following command to visualize the last lines and check that they are being written:
+- If a simulation is running, go to one of the output files and use the following command to visualize the last lines and check that they are being written:
 ```shell
 $ tail -n <number-of-lines-to-print> <output-file-name>
 ```

-When the simulation ends, the nodes should be liberated automatically.
-You can then [copy the results back to your computer](#3-transfer-files), the same way you copied the results from your computer to the cluster, just the other way around.
+When the simulation ends, you can then [copy the results back to your computer](#3-transfer-files), the same way you copied the results from your computer to the cluster, just the other way around.
 The next step is the [postprocessing of the simulation results](Postprocessing.md).